 In addition to country parks, there are eight Site of Special Scientific Interest and two Special Areas in Lantau which were designated for conservation of important ecological resources of the Island.

-There are two existing marine parks in the surrounding waters of Lantau, namely the Sha Chau and Lung Kwun Chau Marine Park and the Brothers Marine Park.
-Same as the Sha Chau and Lung Kwu Chau Marine Park, the Brothers Marine Park in the northern Lantau waters is the Marine Park designated under the Marine Parks Ordinance (Cap.
+There are three existing marine parks in the surrounding waters of Lantau, namely the Sha Chau and Lung Kwun Chau Marine Park, the Brothers Marine Park, and the Southwest Lantau Marine Park.
+These three Marine Parks are designated under the Marine Parks Ordinance (Cap.
 476), with a view to conserving the Chinese White Dolphins, their habitats and the marine and fisheries resources therein.